Back to School Sale

 • Most affordable size across all styles and budgets

-• Widest range of designs, colours, and finishes available
+• Wide range of designs, colors, and finishes

 • Lighter frame — easier to move or reconfigure